Vaccines for Health Care Workers

 Diseases for which vaccines are recommended, dependent on occupational risk:

 Health care and education institutions may require a tuberculosis screening to diagnose Mycobacterium tuberculosis infection.
-There are two tests available.
+For more information about the tuberculosis program, please visit our tuberculosis page.